Kenon Holdings Ltd. research snapshot

 KEN AI Stock Analysis

-KEN AI stock analysis reads Kenon Holdings Ltd. as a Singapore-based holding company whose value depends on the market prices and operating results of its underlying stakes in ZIM Integrated Shipping, OPC Energy, and other controlled assets.
+KEN AI stock analysis reads Kenon Holdings Ltd. as a Singapore-based holding company whose value now tracks a single primary asset: an interest of approximately 47% in OPC Energy, an independent power producer with plants in Israel and the United States.
+Kenon exited its ZIM shipping exposure in Q1 2026, settling a capped call over five million ZIM shares for roughly $34 million in gross proceeds.
 The analysis is not a certain price prediction.
-At the July 12, 2026 data cutoff, the latest verified close was $65.74, market capitalization was about $3.43 billion, and the main analytical question was whether the implied holding company discount to estimated NAV adequately compensates for the complexity, concentrated ownership, and cyclical exposure of its portfolio.
+At the August 4, 2026 data cutoff, the latest verified close was $66.38 on August 3, 2026, market capitalization was about $3.5 billion, and the central analytical question was whether the implied discount to a simple sum-of-parts value (47% of OPC plus Kenon stand-alone cash of about $512 million) adequately compensates for single-asset concentration, governance, and valuation uncertainty.
 This is informational research and not investment advice.

 Current price